 - laundry room

-- suite containing: master double bedroom with four poster bed (pictured above right), en-suite bathroom, living room
+- suite containing: master double bedroom (king size) with four-poster bed (pictured), en-suite bathroom, living room

-- ground floor loggia facing the swimming pool, with garden (view from the loggia pictured further below)
+- ground-floor loggia facing the swimming pool and overlooking the valley, with garden (view from the loggia pictured further below)

 - living room

 - 1 double bedroom with adjacent bathroom

 - terrace (view from the ground-floor loggia pictured below)

 - master double bedroom(king size) with a 4-poster bed with en-suite bathroom